aixoss/aix-puppet/README.md

    This root directory should reside on a file system separated from the one which hosts the system itself.
-This root directory needs to be large enough to contain eFix updates, and should be a exportable file system (jfs, jfs2, ...), so that NIM can build NIM lpp_source resource and perform a mount from the remote LPARs.
+This root directory needs to be large enough to contain eFix updates, and should be a exportable file system (jfs, jfs2, ...), so that NIM can create NIM lpp_source resource and perform a mount from the remote LPARs.
 By default <b>/tmp</b> is assumed.
    - <b>type</b>: type of desired eFix.
 Possible values: <b>hiper</b>,
    <b>sec</b>, <b>all</b>.